Olathe, Kan. - Garmin's U.S.

 also being eroded.
 Earlier this year, TeleNav launched its TeleNav

-GPS Navigator 6.0 service
+GPS Navigator 6.0 service, a cellular-delivered subscription service

 available on select AT&T phones under the AT&T Navigator brand.
 This